San Juan Province, Argentina

 San Juan Province ([saŋ ˈxwan]) is a province of Argentina, located in the western part of the country.
 Neighbouring provinces are, moving clockwise from the north, La Rioja, San Luis and Mendoza.
 It borders with Chile to the west.

 The province has an area of 89,651 km2, covering a mountainous region with scarce vegetation, fertile oases and turbulent rivers.
-Throughout the entire province there are an important number of paleontological sites.
+Throughout the province there are a number of paleontological sites.

 Similar to other regions in Argentina, agriculture is one of the most important economic activities, highlighting wine production and olive oil.
 Additionally, a variety of fruits and vegetables are produced in the fertile valleys irrigated by artificial channels in the western part, close to the Andes mountain range.
-This is the second province in volume of wine production at the national level and in South America, and possesses outstanding varietal wines.
+This is the second province in terms of the volume of wine production at the national level and in South America, and possesses outstanding varietal wines.
 It is also an important center of mining and oil production.

 History

-Before the arrival of Spanish conquistadores, different tribes like Huarpes, Diaguitas, Capazanes, Olongastas and Yacampis, highly influenced by the Inca empire, inhabited the area.
+Before the arrival of Spanish conquistadores, different tribes like Huarpes, Diaguitas, Capazanes, Olongastas and Yacampis, highly influenced by the Inca Empire, inhabited the area.

 The city of San Juan de la Frontera was founded by Juan Jufré y Montesa in 1562 and relocated 2 kilometres south in 1593 due to the frequent flooding of the San Juan River.

 In 1776, San Juan was annexed to the Viceroyalty of the Río de la Plata, becoming one of the cities of the Province of Cuyo.
 In the same year, the first recorded earthquake caused massive damage to the city.

 The father of Argentine independence, Gen. Jose de San Martin, was appointed Governor of the Province of Cuyo in 1814.
 From there, San Martin began his legendary crossing of the Andes, one of military history's great tactical decisions.
 San Juan, then a small town, was a great supporter of the expedition supplying gold, men and mules.

 In 1820, San Juan was granted autonomy from the Province of Cuyo, thereby becoming an autonomous province.
 The remainder of Cuyo region became Mendoza Province.

 Following an era of international isolation for Argentina, the advent of new, more liberal government in 1853 attracted a number of exiled intellectuals back into San Juan.
 Among these, was a San Juan military officer and novelist named Domingo Sarmiento.
 Sarmiento was eventually elected governor in 1862, pursuing sorely needed public investments and enacting Argentina's first law mandating compulsory education (at that time about 80% of the adult population lacked any form of education).
 Once elected President of Argentina in 1868, those policies became national law.